krux/monitorlib/README.md

 Also includes pagerduty integration, with support for storing the incident_key returned by pagerduty in redis (or flat files), to avoid duplicate alerts.

-NEW: support sending all events to riemann.
+NEW: support for sending all events to riemann.